-Any assessment of macroeconomic impact must start from the actual expenditure funded by Cohesion Policy (see chart).
-Since funding in the EU10 countries only became substantial after they joined the EU in 2004, Spain, Portugal, Greece, Ireland and the regions in East Germany and Southern Italy (Mezzogiorno) were the main recipients in the 2000-2006 period (Figure 4.13).
+Any assessment of macroeconomic impact must start from the actual expenditure funded by Cohesion Policy (Figure 4.13).
+Since funding in the EU-10 countries only became substantial after they joined the EU in 2004, Spain, Portugal, Greece, Ireland and the regions in East Germany and Southern Italy (Mezzogiorno) were the main recipients in the 2000-2006 period.